Working At Height

 The course ends with a short 20 question multiple-choice quiz.

-Everyone who works at height, or who supervises work at height.
+Everyone who works at height, or who supervises those who work at height.

 - Rich media and engaging content